jameskomo/time-management-system/README.md

 - Uses PostgreSQL DB and Deployed to Heroku
 Allows users to:
 - Sign in with the application to start using.
+- add (and edit and delete) a row what he has worked on, what date, for how long.
-- Set up a profile about me and a general location and my neighborhood name.
+- Set up a profile about me and be able to update profile as needed.
-- Find a list of different businesses in my neighborhood.
-- Find Contact Information for the health department and Police authorities near my neighborhood.
+- Perform all user actions via the REST API, including authentication
+- Search Postings based on Post title
-- Create Posts that will be visible to everyone in my neighborhood.
+- Create Posts that will be visible to everyone
-- Change My neighborhood when I decide to move out.
+- Perform CRUD operations on posts they own
 - Only view details of a single neighborhood.

 Behavior Driven Development (BDD)